On the asymptotic behaviour of a run and tumble equation for bacterial chemotaxis: Discussion and future research

-Although our discussion above shows that we would need a new moment estimate on the steady state of the linear equation in order to make such an argument work, we believe that such a fixed point argument could be carried out.
-Finding such an estimate is the subject of our ongoing research.
 In this paper, we experiment with a toy non-linear model, where we could use the estimates coming from the Foster-Lyapunov part to be able to use a fixed point argument.
 This gives us a better understanding of how this type of argument should work.
 We briefly describe our process for choosing this coupling.

 The first idea was to come up with a perturbative setting to try a coupling of the form where $\rho_* $ is a fixed spatial density and $\eta$ is a small number.
 However, we notice that this coupling has essentially exactly the same problem with a loss of weight as the fully non-linear coupling.
 In order to create a coupling we can deal with, the $\eta \rho $ in the right hand side of \eqref{coupling1} needs to be multiplied by a function of $x$ that decays sufficiently fast at infinity.
 Therefore, we can try a coupling that looks like